 Horse riding is a diverse activity enjoyed by many as a relaxing, family-orientated pastime.
 To others, horse riding is enjoyed as an amateur sport, and by jockeys as a serious professional sport.
 Equestrian activities are wide-ranging and involve anything related to horses, ponies and donkeys.

 Horse riding is very popular in the UK, and racing is a mainstream equestrian sport.
-In its most recent National Equestrian Survey (2015), the British Equestrian Trade Association revealed that riding for pleasure was the most popular equestrian activity at 96%, and the number of riders aged between 16 and 24 has grown significantly in recent years.
+In its most recent National Equestrian Survey (2019), the British Equestrian Trade Association revealed that 3 million people had ridden within the last 12 months, and the number of riders aged between 25 and 44 has grown significantly in recent years.

 Any sport involves an element of risk, but when the sport involves a horse – the risk is higher.
 Given the size and power of horses, things can go wrong causing potentially serious injuries.
 It is not uncommon for horses to be involved in road traffic accidents because motorists do not always take sufficient care on the road when approach horses being ridden on public roads.
 A horse that is frightened by something unexpected can cause a horse to rear or bolt without warning.